 The refractor (also called a refracting telescope) uses a series of lenses to capture light and reflect the image.
 They typically transmit 90% or more of the light they collect.

-- Spurious colors at times, like the pale violet halo around bright stars, the limb of the Moon, and the planets.
+The benefits of refractors: Low maintenance and long-lasting.
+Cons: Spurious colors at times, such as the pale violet halo around bright stars, the limb of the Moon, and the planets.

-2. Aperture size
+2. Aperture Size

-One of the main features to consider in a telescope is the aperture size, which is the diameter of the primary light-gathering lens or mirror.
+One of the main features to consider in the telescope range is the aperture size, which is the diameter of the primary light-gathering lens or mirror.
 The sharpness and brightness of the view improve with size.

-A decent look at the details of planets requires at least a 6-inch (150 mm) mirror (you should be able to see objects like Jupiter in greater detail).
+A decent look at the details of planets requires at least a 6-inch (150 mm) mirror (you should be able to see celestial objects like Jupiter in greater detail).
 This size is the minimum for any decent astrophotography as well.

 3. Focal ratio (f/x)